Good Deeds: Box office

 The film grossed $15,583,924, ranking second on its opening weekend.
 As of November 2012, the film has grossed a total gross of $35,025,791.

 Home media

 The DVD was released on June 12, 2012.

 Lawsuit

 In November 2012, author Terri Donald sued Perry claiming Good Deeds was based on her book, Bad Apples Can Be Good Fruit, published in 2007.
-Donald is seeking for $225,000 in initial damages as well as an injunction requiring the company to add a credit for her book in the opening and closing credits, as well as an account of the film's revenue.
+Donald sought $225,000 in initial damages and: an injunction requiring the company to add a credit for her book in the opening and closing credits, and an accounting of the film's revenue.
 Donald reportedly sent a copy of her book to Tyler under the pseudonym, TLO Red'ness, before the film went into production.

 In August 2013, U.S. District Court Judge William Pauley III dismissed the lawsuit stating that copyright law only protects expression and not ideas, and there was little similarity in the content.